EXPLAINER-Why Japan's election is a bigger deal than it looks | Politics

 He is expected to push for expansive fiscal policy, measures that promote wealth re-distribution and the restart of nuclear power plants.
 WATCH THE TURNOUT

-The second lowest post-war turnout was in the 2017 lower house election, at 54%.
+The second-lowest turnout in post-war Japan was in the 2017 lower house election, at 53.7%.
 Youth turnout was particularly low, with only three out of every 10 people in the 20-24 age bracket casting votes.
 EYES ON AMARI, NUCLEAR POWER

 One closely watched race is that of LDP heavyweight Akira Amari, who faces a tight contest in his home district.
 An architect of Kishida's victory as party leader, Amari has since become the LDP's secretary general